satra/NiPyPe-Paper/nipype_paper.rst

 This piece of software uses EPI timeseries and realignment parameters to find timepoints (volumes) that are most likely artefacts and should be removed (by including them as confound regressors in the design matrix).
-The tool started its life as a AMTLAB script used locally.
+The tool started its life as a MATLAB script used locally.
 Initially it was only compatible with SPM.
 After writing a NiPyPe interface it can work with FSL and many other software packages not limiting its users just to SPM.